Elevation: 1,620 m/5,310 ft

 Zermatt’s alpine tourism has contributed to much of the city’s development over the recent years.
 Its ideal location allows climbers to embark on their ventures to climb the surrounding peaks including the Matterhorn.
 The Zermatt Alpine Center organizes daily training sessions, day tours and glacier walks.
 The longer tours are offered by one of 80 state registered mountain guides.

+Of course in a Zermatt, Switzerland vacation guide, you were expecting us to delve into details about winter skiing but in Zermatt, we ski year round.
 The high altitudes and cold climate of Zermatt’s Glacier Paradise sustain glacial snow, making skiing in the summer possible.
 Despite having less slope options, summer skiing can be less crowded while still enjoying spectacular mountain scenery.
 There are 6 ski lifts open in the summer months and a total of 21 km in slopes.

 The Matterhorn Golf Club is located in the valley, between the villages of Randa and Täsch at an elevation of 1400 m above sea level.
 The course layout covers land on both sides of the Vispa River, and includes a lake.
 This is an 18-hole golf course and stretches over 21 hectares of land and bodies of water.